AdobeDocs/campaign-classic.fr-FR/help/platform/using/access-management.md

 ## Les groupes d&#39;opérateurs {#operator-groups}

-Les groupes d&#39;opérateurs sont créés depuis le noeud **[!UICONTROL Administration > Gestion des accès > Groupes d&#39;opérateurs]** de l&#39;arborescence.
+Les groupes d’opérateurs sont créés via le **[!UICONTROL Administration > Access management > Operator groups]** noeud de l’arborescence.

 ### Créer un nouveau groupe d&#39;opérateurs {#creating-a-new-operator-group}

 Pour créer un nouveau groupe d&#39;opérateurs, les étapes sont les suivantes :

-1. Cliquez sur le bouton **[!UICONTROL Nouveau]** situé au-dessus de la liste des groupes ou cliquez avec le bouton droit dans la liste et choisissez **[!UICONTROL Nouveau]**.
+1. Click the **[!UICONTROL New]** button to the right of the list of groups or right-click the list and choose **[!UICONTROL New]**.
-1. Dans la section inférieure de la fenêtre, depuis l&#39;onglet **[!UICONTROL Général]**, saisissez le nom et une description pour ce groupe dans les champs correspondants.
+1. In the section lower window, from the **[!UICONTROL General]** tab, enter the name and a description for this group in the corresponding fields.

    ![](assets/s_ncs_user_create_operator_gp.png)

-1. Cliquez sur l&#39;onglet **[!UICONTROL Contenu]** pour définir les autorisations accordées à ce groupe.
+1. Click the **[!UICONTROL Content]** tab to define authorizations for this group.
-1. Cliquez sur le bouton **[!UICONTROL Ajouter]** pour sélectionner un droit nommé ou un opérateur à associer au groupe.
+1. Click the **[!UICONTROL Add]** button to select an appointed right or an operator to associate to the group.
-1. Cliquez sur la liste déroulante ou sur le dossier situés à droite du champ **[!UICONTROL Dossier]** pour localiser et afficher les droits nommés ou les opérateurs à associer à ce groupe.
+1. Click the drop-down list or on the folder to the right of the **[!UICONTROL Folder]** field to locate the appointed rights or operators to associate to this group.
 1. Sélectionnez les droits ou opérateurs à ajouter et cliquez sur **[!UICONTROL OK]** pour valider.

    ![](assets/s_ncs_user_create_operator_gp03.png)

    Répétez éventuellement cette opération pour ajouter d&#39;autres droits ou opérateurs.

-1. Cliquez sur le bouton **[!UICONTROL Enregistrer]** pour ajouter le groupe à la liste.
+1. Click the **[!UICONTROL Save]** button to add the group to the list.

 ### Les groupes par défaut {#default-groups}